noyzzz/noyzzz.github.io/aboutme.md

 The sports I mostly play are tennis, volleyball and soccer.

-I also live to run in nature.
+I also love to run in nature.